 8:00 a.m. to 5:00 p.m., Mountain Time, on any UESP day of operation.
 A request or communication received after the hours of operation will be processed on the next day of operation.

 Contributed money that has not cleared the contributor’s bank, which may take as long as seven (7) business days for a check and four (4) business days for a one-time or recurring contribution.
 See also Collected Money.

 Based upon the investment selected for each account, UESP invests the money in a combination of Vanguard and Dimensional mutual funds, the PTIF, and the FDIC-insured accounts held in trust at Sallie Mae Bank and U.S. Bank.
 These are referred to as the “underlying funds” or “underlying investments.”

 A transfer from a UGMA or UTMA account where property was gifted/transferred to a minor without establishing a trust.
-The account places funds under the control of a person who is not the beneficial owner, but is an adult who will manage the funds until the child reaches the age when control passes to the child.
+The account places funds under the control of a person who is not the beneficial owner, but is a person at least age 18 who will manage the funds until the child reaches the age when control passes to the child.

 Used to determine the amount of a transaction for a UESP account.
 It will be equivalent to the closing price of a share of the respective underlying investment(s) in the account on the same business day that the transaction is completed by UESP, such as the day a contribution is made to or a withdrawal is taken from the account.
 The closing price of a share of the underlying investment is determined after the close of market trading on that day (normally 4:00 p.m., Eastern Time).

 The equivalent number of shares of an underlying investment that is held by UESP for the benefit of an account.
 An account owner will own UESP units for each underlying fund in which UESP has invested their money.